HarcourtsAcademy/grav-ha-user/pages/02.courses/09.office-administration/office-administration.md

       * How to better support your business owner in the areas of weekly returns, franchise returns, banking and accounts, taxation, payroll * and staff leave
       * Develop skills for personal time management and efficiency

-course_structure: The Office Administrator Programme is a full day session at your local Academy training venue.
+course_structure: The Office Administrator Program is a full day session at your local Academy training venue.

 further_information: true